 Equal Opportunity Policy

 Texas A&M International University will provide equal opportunity for educational programs or activities, employment and admissions to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity and will strive to achieve full and equal employment opportunity throughout the University.
-No individual will, on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity be excluded from participation in, be denied the benefit of or be subjected to discrimination under any University program, activity, employment or admission.
+No individual will, on the basis of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any University program, activity, employment or admission.

 The Sue and Radcliffe Killam Library

 Students and faculty at Texas A&M International University benefit from an attractive library facility that is well equipped to handle traditional print library resources as well as the rapidly expanding digital library services.
 They also enjoy an excellent discovery tool and access to the library collections through the WorldShare Management System’s WorldCat Discovery.
-The collection consists of 798,897 titles including print books, eBooks, audiovisual materials, databases, electronic periodicals and Federal and Texas State Government Documents.
-Additionally the library houses substantial collections in microfilm and microfiche as well as archival materials in the Special Collections.
+The collection consists of 974,388 titles including print books, eBooks, audiovisual materials, databases, electronic periodicals and Federal and Texas State Government Documents.
+Additionally, the library houses substantial collections in microfilm and microfiche as well as archival materials in the Special Collections.

-Retention Statement - Graduation Rate
+Persistence Statement - Graduation Rate